dell-asm/dell-ciscoucs/README.md

 1. bootpolicy_name: This parameter defines the name of the boot policy that is to be modified.

 2. bootpolicy_organization: This parameter defines the source boot policy path.
+A valid format is 'org-root'.

 3. ensure :
         value: modify